 - Legally, according to the FTC, a jeweler does not have to disclose to you that a diamond has been laser treated.

 And once again, it doesn't hurt for you to "ask".

 Under the next chapter on "Clarity Tips" I'll be giving you a reminder of questions to ask before you purchase.

 Why will GIA Issue Lab Reports for Laser Drilled Diamonds and not Filled Diamonds?

 The primary reason is because GIA is not able to accurately determine the grade of the diamond before enhancement and imperfections after enhancement, which can sometimes be obvious under magnification (qualifying it for the Imperfect grade) is still "eye clean" (qualifying it for most SI grades).

 If a diamond is laser drilled, how is it detected?

-Since laser drilling is permanent and GIA will lab grade these diamonds, are they "better" and "more valuable" than filled clarity enhanced diamonds?
+Since laser drilling is permanent and GIA will grade these diamonds, are they "better" or "more valuable" than filled clarity enhanced diamonds?

 Better?
 Not necessarily.